Crimes Of Violence: Murder, Homicide, Assaults And Prohibited Weapons

 Violent crimes carry severe penalties.
 Many allegations begin with disputes among people that love each other, adding an emotionally charged element to the proceedings.
-Other cases involving the loss of life, or which result in serious bodily injury, were simply tragic accidents that are unintentional and unforeseeable
+Other cases involving the loss of life, or cases that result in serious bodily injury, were simply tragic accidents that are unintentional and unforeseeable.

 It’s not unusual for a neighbor or other third party to “report something to the police,” and once an investigation starts there is no way for a civilian to simply “drop the charges.”
 There is nothing more complicated in criminal law than understanding how, so often, good people get charged with bad things, particularly so-called “assaults” involving members of a household.

 There Is No Such Thing As Dropping The Charges